 Data Consolidation and Reporting

 Solution: Set up one-way real-time syncs from multiple source systems (ServiceNow, Freshservice, Azure DevOps, Zendesk) into a single destination like Jira.
-Sync fields like work logs, statuses, priorities, and custom metrics.
-Management gets a unified view of operations without asking each team for manual reports.
+Work logs, statuses, priorities, and custom metrics flow in real time.
+Management gets a live view of operations without asking each team for manual reports.

 Customer Ticket Escalation